hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 ```

 What this means is that if a `.bashrc` files exist, all configuration settings will be sourced upon logging in.
-Any settings you would like applied to all shell windows can simply be added directly to the `.bashrc` file rather than in two separate files.
+Any settings you would like applied to all shell windows (login and interactive) can simply be added directly to the `.bashrc` file rather than in two separate files.

 ## Aliases

 An alias is a short name that the shell translates into another (usually longer) name or command.
 They are typically placed in the `.bash_profile` or `.bashrc` startup files so that they are available to all subshells.
-You can use the `alias` built-in command without any arguments, and the shell will display a list of all defined aliases:
+You can use the `alias` built-in command without any arguments, and the **shell will display a list of all defined aliases**:

 ```bash
 $ alias
 ```

-This should return to you the list of aliases that have been set for you, and you can see the syntax used for setting an alias is:
+This should return to you the list of aliases that have been set for you, and you can see **the syntax used for setting an alias is**:

 ```bash
 alias aliasname=value
 ```

-When setting an alias no spaces are permitted around the equal sign.
+When setting an alias **no spaces are permitted around the equal sign**.
 If value contains spaces or tabs, you must enclose the value within quotation marks.
 If you look through the list of aliases that have been set for you, `ll` is a good example of this:

 ```bash
 alias ll='ls -l'